-Proposed sulfide mines in Northeast Minnesota, such as the PolyMet NorthMet project and the Twin Metals Minnesota project, threaten our lakes and rivers with significant ongoing water pollution.
+Proposed sulfide mines in Northeast Minnesota, including the PolyMet NorthMet project and the Twin Metals Minnesota project, threaten our lakes and rivers with significant ongoing water pollution.

-The technology to fully protect our clean water for future generations does not exist.
-Even the most advanced water treatment does no good if water can’t be captured and treated.
+protect our clean water for generations going forward does not exist.
+Even the most advanced water treatment does no good for water that can’t be captured and treated.

-Sulfide mining in a water-rich environment like Minnesota is a high-risk gamble.
-We need to protect our water, our families’ health, our wildlife and taxpayer resources from
+Sulfide mining in a water-rich environment like northern Minnesota is a high-risk gamble.
+We need to protect our water, our families’ health, our wildlife, and taxpayer resources from